-Relative notification when children enter foster care is also key in ensuring that families are informed timely that the agency is involved with their family and provides an opportunity for grandparents and other adult relatives to engage with the agency to ensure that connections are preserved.
-The QA unit has conducted several quarterly reviews on the level of compliance in providing written notification to all grandparents and all known adult relatives.
-The data supports that the agency does a good job in relative exploration with the within 35 days of the assessment and documenting that exploration.
+Timely relative notification when children enter foster care is key in ensuring that the agency is involved with their family and provides an opportunity for grandparents and other adult relatives to engage with the agency to ensure that connections are preserved.
+The QA unit has conducted several quarterly reviews on the level of compliance in providing written notification to all grandparents and all known adult relatives. supports that the agency does a good job in relative exploration with the family within 35 days of the assessment and documenting that exploration.
 However the data indicates that we are challenged in providing written notification to all grandparents and all known adult relatives.
-There is support that we provide notification to some relatives however not to the extent that we should be confident that we are meeting the law.
-Given the importance of engaging with all families, OCFS included this practice in the CFSP to monitor and measure related to our goal of increasing safety and nurturing family relationship and family/community connections.
-While it is evident Maine is progressing in the area of preserving connections, we will continue this work and we will be supported through the strategies in the CFSP.
-OCFS is implementing Lexis Nexus as a diligent search tool.
-Staff managing this process will be housed in Central Office.
+There is evidence that notifications are provided to some relatives however not to the extent that we should be to meet the law.
+Given the importance of engaging with all families, OCFS included this practice in the CFSP to monitor and measure related to our goal of increasing safety and nurturing family relationship and family/community connections. of 2016 the tenants of the SMT Accountability Plan (eff.
+2/2015) related to compliance on relative notifications will be reviewed again as the data would indicate a lack of significant progress in providing all grandparents and all known relatives with notification of children entering foster care. search engine has been available to child welfare staff for 6 months however the data indicates that staff are not fully utilizing this resource.
+In the spring of 2016 a survey was conducted with all child welfare staff to identify the barriers to using this search engine, 77 staff responded to the survey.
+A major barrier was the lack of awareness of the resource.
+The results of the survey reflect a need to provide additional education/training.
+Next steps include creating a training webinar to be available to staff at least quarterly as well as an instruction sheet.
+A training/review of the resource will be provided at an upcoming statewide supervisors meeting.